Impact

 Risk and Exploitability

-No CVSS or EPSS score is publicly available, and the vulnerability is not listed in CISA KEV.
-Exploitation requires local or elevated privileges to manipulate AppArmor profiles and the export_binary setting.
-An attacker who can perform these actions can trigger a kernel crash, resulting in a denial‑of‑service condition, but the flaw does not grant arbitrary code execution.
+The CVSS score of 5.5 indicates moderate severity.
+The EPSS score of less than 1% suggests a very low probability of exploitation.
+The flaw is not included in the CISA KEV list.
+Exploitation requires the ability to manipulate AppArmor profiles and the export_binary setting, which typically requires local or elevated privileges—this is inferred because the attack path involves profile replacement and kernel parameter adjustment.
+An attacker who can execute those actions can trigger a kernel crash, resulting in a denial‑of‑service condition, but the vulnerability does not grant arbitrary code execution.

 OpenCVE Enrichment